 - Wisdom of the Whole Coach certification (WOW, 30-hr program)

-This year we are also offering in-person weekend training programs in Asheville, NC and Rochester, MN.
+This year we are also offering in-person weekend training programs in Rochester, MN and we’re hosting our first International Coaching Conference, September 9-10th.
 Check out our courses and calendar of upcoming classes on our website: http://wisdomofthewhole.com/courses/

 RSVP for a free 1-hour class today and experience the power of the Wisdom of the Whole coaching model.